Next, lets add support for

 compileEnv _ e@(Number _ _) = [IMov (Reg RAX) (immArg env e)]

-compileEnv _ e@(Boolean _ _) = [IMov (Reg RAX) (immArg env e)]
+compileEnv _ e@(Boolean _ _) = [IMov (Reg RAX) (immArg env e)](The other cases remain unchanged.)

 Lets run some tests to double check.